aprs434/aprs434.github.io/README.md

 Recent academic research investigated the collision of two LoRa packets of equal power when collided with a start time offset.
 It was found that first LoRa packet stands a high chance of being correctly received as long as its [cyclic redundancy check (CRC)](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) information was not interfered by the second LoRa packet.
-This very sensitive CRC information in a LoRa packet is sent immediately after the sync word at the start of the packet.
+This very sensitive CRC information of a LoRa packet is sent in the explicit header, towards the beginning of the packet.

 Other LoRa APRS implementations allow trackers and other clients to transmit at any moment of time, which inevitably results in packet collisions and the loss of the information of one or more packets.